psyb0t/offgrid-tools/apps/linux/deb/README.md

 ## Installation Notes

-- The download script resolves all dependencies automatically using a clean Docker container
+- The install script automatically downloads and resolves all dependencies
 - Repository setup includes Docker CE, Go PPA, and VirtualBox repositories
 - Installation handles dependency conflicts and continues on individual package failures
 - All operations are logged to `install-packages.log` for troubleshooting
 - Python packages are installed with `--break-system-packages` flag for modern systems
 - Flatpak packages require Flathub repository setup (handled automatically)
+- Total package count: ~280+ across system packages, Python libraries, and Flatpak applications

 This comprehensive package collection provides everything needed for offline development, security analysis, emergency communication, and system administration in isolated environments.